 Key practical considerations when mapping CSO landscapes include:

-For wealth managers, CSO mapping enables the presentation of structured philanthropic portfolios, rather than isolated funding opportunities, supporting more strategic and intentional client decisions and approaching philanthropic services with an equivalent - in matter of rigour and due diligence - as financial services.
+For wealth managers, CSO mapping enables the presentation of structured philanthropic portfolios, rather than isolated funding opportunities, supporting more strategic and intentional client decisions and applying to philanthropic services the same rigour and due diligence as financial services.